opensearch-project/documentation-website/_dashboards/maps.md

 1. Select the **Settings** tab to edit layer settings.
 1. Enter `Flight destination` in **Name**.
 1. Select the **Update** button.
-1. To see more data, in the upper-right corner select the calendar icon dropdown, then under **Quick select** choose **Last 15 days**.
+1. To see more data, in the upper-right corner select the calendar icon dropdown list, then under **Quick select** choose **Last 15 days**.

 You should see the flight destination data similar to the following image: